Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

   VariableDescriptor --> ValueParameterDescriptor
 </code-block>

-In Analysis API, backing fields, receiver parameters enum entries became a part of the variable hierarchy.
+In the Analysis API, backing fields, receiver parameters enum entries became a part of the variable hierarchy.
 The changes reflect evolution of these concepts in the language and the K2 compiler.

 <code-block lang="mermaid">
 graph LR